-To make (old) texts comprehensible we first need a critical edition (so called editio maior), where the texts are meticulously transcribed from primary sources, if necessary reconstructed, and the text commented.
+To make old texts comprehensible we first need a critical edition (so called editio maior), where the texts are meticulously transcribed from primary sources, if necessary reconstructed, and the text commented.
 On the basis of such an edition, later simple commercial editions are published (editio minor).
 But critical editions, which contain facsimiles, transcriptions, apparatus and (if necessary) translations into modern languages, are faced with considerable economic barriers, particularly in countries with a small book market, such as Slovenia.
 For critical editions of older Slovenian texts, digital editions are an ideal solution not only because of a better cost-benefit ratio, but also because of the possibilities that the digital medium offers for the reconstruction, analysis and representation of texts.

 The particular methodology needed for this purpose is the main topic of this paper.
 The methodology should, on the one hand, encompass the specific editorial problems of Slovenian literature and, on the other, be based on open international standards and guidelines for text encoding and interchange.
 Arriving at this combination is the goal of the collaborative project "Scholarly digital editions of Slovenian literature" (http://nl.ijs.si/e-zrc/).
-In this paper we present the methodology developed in the first stage of our project, and the main results to date.
-Hopefully, the first editions reflect the basic tenet of our project: to apply the traditional text-critical and editorial standards, suitable for early Slovenian texts, to the electronic medium, i.e. to join the traditional editorial and modern text-encoding standards.
+In this paper we present the methodology developed in the first stage of our project, with the main concrete results to date being the publication of critical editions of three sermons by Anton Martin Slomšek (1800-1862) and a part of the Sigismund Zois' (1747-1819) correspondence.
+Hopefully, these editions reflect the basic scope of our project: to apply the traditional text-critical and editorial standards, suitable for early Slovenian texts, to the electronic medium, i.e. to join the traditional editorial and modern text-encoding standards.
+In other words, the main goals of our projects are the following: